Emerald-bellied Puffleg

 Subspecies & Distribution

-Distribution: Eastern slope of the Andes of northern and central Peru, south to Pasco.
+Occurs in the eastern Andes of northern and central Peru.

 Species Overview